ngs-docs/2021-august-remote-computing/docs/08-version-control-git.md

 ```
 nano README.md
 ```
-and add a new line like "example github repo for GGG 298 at UC Davis." to the file, then save it and exit nano using CTRL-X.
+and add a new line like "This is a example respoitory for 2021 Remote Computing workshop at UC Davis" to the file, then save it and exit nano using CTRL-X.

 Now type:
 ```